Blu-ray Review: Smallfoot

 THE BONUS FEATURES

 It’s a pretty lean set of extras for Smallfoot with a making-of featurette, some music videos from songs featured in the film and a mini movie with one of the tangential characters.
-You can also watch the movie in sing-a-long mode where the songs get the karaoke treatment, but there’s little original content here.
+You can also watch the movie in sing-a-long mode in which the songs get the karaoke treatment, but there’s little original content here.

 Smallfoot is a safe bet to provide a decent night’s entertainment for the family, though there’s little that proves memorable about it.